The Knowledge Gateway research and technology park on our

 Essex Business School which opened in 2015.
 Planning has also been

 approved to build our major 38,000 sq ft £10 million

 the heart of the Knowledge Gateway, that will accommodate more than 50

-growing start-ups with work anticipated to start on-site as early as summer
+growing start-ups with work anticipated to start on-site winter 2016-17.

 A growing SME hotspot

 To meet demand for excellent SME accommodation, a further 5,500 sq ft of

 office space on Parkside Office Village will be available from summer 2016,